Public objections procedure concerning terms proposed by the European Union for protection as geographical indications in Australia

 We continue to welcome general submissions on all EU FTA issues, including geographical indications, through our regular submissions address: email@example.com

 In June 2018 the Australian Government launched negotiations for a comprehensive and ambitious Free Trade Agreement (FTA) with the European Union (EU), which will provide increased commercial opportunities for Australian exporters.
-As a bloc, the EU is Australia's second largest trading partner and largest two-way investment partner.
+As a bloc, the EU is Australia's third largest trading partner and third largest two-way investment partner.
 The Government will be tireless in pursuing Australia's interests in this FTA, but we will only achieve the best outcome for Australia if we also consider the EU's interests.

 Consistent with its approach toward other FTA partners, the EU has identified the protection of geographical indications (GIs) as one of its key objectives in the negotiations.